Aqvarion/DeveloperMarvel/README.md

 DELETE method `http://localhost:8080/v1/public/comics/{{comicId}}`
 delete the existing comic by ID.

+The project includes **swagger**.
+It provides more detailed information of all requests.
+You need to start the project and follow the [link](://localhost:8080/swagger-ui/index.html)
 ### Authors

 For communication and questions, you can write to the mail: